python/cpython/Doc/library/abc.rst

       multiple-inheritance.

-The :mod:`abc` module also supports the following legacy builtin decorators:
+The :mod:`abc` module also supports the following legacy decorators:

 .. decorator:: abstractclassmethod